Flip game is played on a rectangular 4 × 4 field with

 The input consists of 4 lines with 4 characters “w” or “b” each that denote game field position.

-Write to the output a single integer number — the minimum number of rounds needed to achieve the goal of the game from the given position.
+Output the minimum number of rounds needed to achieve the goal of the game from the given position.
 If the goal is initially achieved, then write 0.
-If it's impossible to achieve the goal, then write the word "Impossible" (without quotes).
+If it's impossible to achieve the goal, then write the word “Impossible”.

 Problem Source: 2000-2001 ACM Northeastern European Regional Programming Contest